-Donor: Feed the Future through RFS, and USAID through OFDA
+Donor: Feed the Future through RFS, and USAID through BHA

 S34D Goal: Improved functioning of high-impact integrated seed systems through provision of customized services to USAID Missions and their IPs to upgrade seed systems.

 S34D Vision: Improved choices for smallholder farmers to access quality seed of modern varieties from pluralistic, functional and sustainable seed systems for better livelihood and agricultural transformation.

 Consortium: Catholic Relief Services (Prime), Agri Experience, ABC/PABRA, Opportunity International

 Service Providers: IFDC, Kuza, New Markets Lab, Purdue University, Wageningen Center for Development Innovation

 Geography: Global—responding to any USAID Mission’s request

 CRS and its partners bring together seed expertise across the formal, informal, and emergency sectors to integrate and develop seed systems.
-S34D’s core team is comprised of a senior management team that includes Nikaj van Wees (CRS-Chief of Party), Bhramar Dey (CRS-Senior Technical Advisor MEL, Seed Policy, Data, Strategy), Latha Nagarajan (IFDC-Formal Seed Sector Advisor), Kate Longley (CRS-ECR Seed Systems Advisor), JC Rubyogo (ABC-Informal Seed Sector Advisor), Robin Buruchara (ABC-Seed Systems Advisor), and Jason Sullivan (CRS-Operations Director).
-This team is strengthened by our consortium partners’ staff: Aline O’Connor and Mulemia Maina (AE), Dieudonne Baributsa (Purdue), Tim Strong and John Magnay (Opportunity International), and Shaun Ferris (CRS).
+S34D’s core team is comprised of a senior management team that includes Nikaj van Wees (CRS-Chief of Party), Bhramar Dey (CRS-Senior Technical Advisor MEL, Seed Policy, Data, Strategy), Shaun Ferris (CRS-Formal Seed Sector Advisor), Kate Longley (CRS-ECR Seed Systems Advisor), JC Rubyogo (ABC-Informal Seed Sector Advisor), Robin Buruchara (ABC-Seed Systems Advisor), and Jason Sullivan (CRS-Operations Director).
+This team is strengthened by our consortium partners’ staff: Aline O’Connor and Mulemia Maina (AE), Tim Strong and John Magnay (Opportunity International).